ibachrachel/Module_20_Project/README.md

 Each group member has made a branch that they will submit changes from, which are then merged to the main.
 Different topics and actions will be seperated via new branches being made.
 Only functional code, documentation, and resources will be merged directly with the main immediately.

 ------------------------------------------------------
-*Group Roles*

-Square: The team member in the square role will be responsible for the repository.

-- Rachel

-Triangle: The member in the triangle role will create a mockup of a machine learning model.
-This can even be a diagram that explains how it will work concurrently with the rest of the project steps.

-- Scott

-Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
-This will ensure the database will work seamlessly with the rest of the project.

-- Stephen

-X: The member in the X role will decide which technologies will be used for each step of the project.

-- Teddi

 ## Machine Learning Model